teolandon/tmux-hackernews/README.md

 `Prefix + <` shows the previous headline.

-`Prefix + h` opens up a new tmux window with the current article displayed using the browser program specified in `vars.conf`, under the variable `browser`.
+`Prefix + h` opens up the link to the current headline on your system's browser.

 ## Planned Features
  * Switch from curl-ing the whole website to using the API.
 Will possibly allow for easy implementation of more than 30 headlines.